Your cookie preferences

 Best phones for kids: our top 5 kids phones ranked

-The days of mobile phones being just for adults are long gone – figures from the National Literacy Trust suggest that 86% of school-age children own a mobile phone, and the age at which kids get a phone of their own is getting younger and younger.
+The days when mobile phones were just for adults are long gone – figures from the National Literacy Trust suggest that 86% of school-age children own a mobile phone, and the age at which kids get a phone of their own is getting younger and younger.

 So if you’ve decided that it’s time for your child to get a mobile, here are some tips to help you find the right phone and tariff, keep their bills in check and make sure they stay safe.